-Notwithstanding paragraph 6, the Commission may issue an opinion following comments from other Member States where possible within the deadline of 35 calendar days, and in any case no later than 5 calendar days after this deadline expires.
+Notwithstanding paragraph 6, the Commission may issue an opinion following comments from other Member States where possible within the deadlines referred to in this paragraph, and in any case no later than five calendar days after those deadlines have expired.

-- 8. In the exceptional case where the Member State undertaking screening considers that its security or public order requires immediate action, it shall notify other Member States and the Commission of its intention to issue a screening decision before the timeframes referred to in paragraph 7 and duly justify the need for immediate action.
+- 8. In the exceptional case where the Member State undertaking the screening considers that its security or public order requires immediate action, it shall notify the other Member States and the Commission of its intention to issue a screening decision before the timeframes referred to in paragraph 7 and duly justify the need for immediate action.
 The other Member States and the Commission shall endeavour to provide comments or to issue an opinion expeditiously. - 9.
-The Member State undertaking screening shall give due consideration to the comments of the other Member States referred to in paragraph 2 and to the opinion of the Commission referred to in paragraph 3 without prejudice to the provisions of Article 8.
-The final screening decision shall be taken by the Member State undertaking screening. - 10.
-Cooperation pursuant to this Article shall take place through the contact points referred to in Article 11.
+The Member State undertaking the screening shall give due consideration to the comments of the other Member States referred to in paragraph 2 and to the opinion of the Commission referred to in paragraph 3.
+The final screening decision shall be taken by the Member State undertaking the screening. - 10.
+Cooperation pursuant to this Article shall take place through the contact points established in accordance with Article 11.